 - Cover the bowl with a lid or food wrap and let rest for at least an hour.

-- Dice green onion greens.
+- Chop up green onion greens.

 - Heat a small pan on medium and add the oil from the Scallion oil section.